 On November 22, 2019, the Company entered into an equity distribution agreement (the "Equity Distribution Agreement"), pursuant to which the Company offered and sold, from time to time, shares of the Company's common stock, governing as "at the market offering" program having an aggregate offering price of up to \$100.0 million.
 During the year ended December 31, 2022, the Company sold an aggregate of 190,369 shares of the Company's common stock under the Equity Distribution Agreement at an average price of \$15.33 per share.
 The sales generated net proceeds of approximately \$2.9 million.
-During the year ended December 31, 2021, the Company sold an aggregate of 137,237 shares of the Company's common stock under the Equity Distribution Agreement at an average price of \$15.68 per share.
-The sales generated net proceeds of approximately \$2.1 million.
-There were no shares sold during the year ended December 31, 2023, and the "at the market offering" program is currently unavailable.
+There were no shares sold during the years ended December 31, 2024 and 2023, and the "at the market offering" program is currently unavailable.